1024testing/Collaboration/README.txt

-This project is used for personal user, testing purposes.
+This project is used for personal use, testing purposes.